-Several studies done before viral load testing and combination antiretroviral therapy became a routine part of clinical practice consistently showed that cesarean delivery (elective or scheduled) performed before onset of labor and rupture of membranes was associated with a significant decrease in perinatal HIV-1 transmission compared with other types of delivery, with reductions ranging from 55% to 80%.
-Data regarding transmission rates according to receipt of ZDV have been summarized in Table 7.
+Several studies done before viral load testing and combination antiretroviral therapy became a routine part of clinical practice consistently showed that cesarean delivery performed before onset of labor and rupture of membranes (elective or scheduled) was associated with a significant decrease in perinatal HIV-1 transmission compared with other types of delivery, with reductions ranging from 55% to 80%.
+Data regarding transmission rates according to receipt of ZDV have been summarized in Table 6.

-The observational data comprised individual patient information from 15 prospective cohort studies, including more than 7,800 mother child pairs, analyzed in a meta-analysis [158].
+The observational data comprised individual patient information from 15 prospective cohort studies, including more than 7,800 mother-child pairs, analyzed in a meta-analysis [165].
 In this meta-analysis, the rate of perinatal HIV-1 transmission among women undergoing elective cesarean delivery was significantly lower than that among similar women having either nonelective cesarean or vaginal delivery, regardless of whether they received ZDV.
-In an international randomized trial of mode of delivery, transmission was 1.8% among women randomized to elective cesarean delivery, many of whom received ZDV [159].
-Although the reduction in transmission after elective cesarean section versus vaginal delivery among women receiving ZDV in the randomized trial was similar to that seen in untreated women, this was not statistically significant.
+In an international randomized trial of mode of delivery, transmission was 1.8% among women randomized to elective cesarean delivery, many of whom received ZDV [166].
+Although the magnitude of reduction in transmission after elective cesarean versus vaginal delivery among women receiving ZDV in the randomized trial was similar to that seen in untreated women, the overall transmission rates were lower, so this difference was not statistically significant.
 Additionally, in both studies, nonelective cesarean delivery (performed after onset of labor or rupture of membranes) was not associated with a significant decrease in transmission compared with vaginal delivery.
-The American College of Obstetricians and Gynecologists' (ACOG) Committee on Obstetric Practice, after reviewing these data, has issued a Committee Opinion concerning route of delivery recommending consideration of scheduled cesarean delivery for HIV-1 infected pregnant women with HIV-1 RNA levels >1,000 copies/ml near the time of delivery [160].
+The American College of Obstetricians and Gynecologists' [167] Committee on Obstetric Practice, after reviewing these data, has issued a Committee Opinion concerning route of delivery, recommending consideration of scheduled cesarean delivery for HIV-1 infected pregnant women with HIV-1 RNA levels > 1,000 copies/mL near the time of delivery [168].